 Ensuring that lawyers are always given access to appropriate information, files and documents in their possession under the required time frame so as to enable the lawyers to provide effective legal assistance to their clients is one of the most essential requisites that must be taken care of by the relevant authorities.

-To respect and be marked as confidential always any kind of conversations and consultations that prevails between lawyers and their respective clients within their professional relationship, is the responsibility of the state governments.
+To respect and be marked as confidential always any kind of conversations and consultations that prevail between lawyers and their respective clients within their professional relationship is the responsibility of the state governments.

-The arena of the legal profession grants the opportunity to lawyers to form and join various professional associations to not just represent their interests but also promote their continuing education and training along with the idea to protect their professional integrity.
+The arena of the legal profession grants the opportunity to lawyers to form and join various professional associations to not just represent their interests but also promote their continuing education and training along with the idea of protecting their professional integrity.

 The said professional connections of lawyers must be in sync with the state governments to ensure that everyone receives appropriate and equal access to legal services as well as being able to, without any kind of improper intervention, counsel and assist their clients in accordance with the law and the authorized professional standards and ethics.

-From analyzing the concept of lawyers, and how the judicial branch was brought into force, to comprehending the duties and responsibilities the lawyers are bestowed with, understanding the role of lawyers in the US legal system is highly crucial to absorbing the essence of the US judicial system.
+And this is why I believe we are important – from analyzing the concept of lawyers and how the judicial branch was brought into force to comprehending the duties and responsibilities the lawyers are bestowed with, we do a lot.

-As officers of the court, they are not only responsible for upholding the respect and dignity of the legal system where justice is served with honesty but also the interests of their clients with equal sincerity.
+As officers of the court, we are not only responsible for upholding the respect and dignity of the legal system where justice is served with honesty but also the interests of our clients with equal sincerity.